Automated Lay Language Summarization of Biomedical Scientific Reviews: Experiments

 ROUGE and readability results on the CDSR test set are shown in Table \ref{rouge_readability}.
-We present results for the seven methods described above: Oracle extractive, BERT extractive, pointer-generator, BART, BART pre-trained on CNN/DM, BART pre-trained on Pubmed abstracts, and BART pre-trained on both CNN/DM and PubMed abstracts.
+We compare the seven methods described above: Oracle extractive, BERT extractive, pointer-generator, BART, BART pre-trained on CNN/DM, BART pre-trained on Pubmed abstracts, and BART pre-trained on both CNN/DM and PubMed abstracts.

-The oracle extractive method, as an upper bound for the extractive approach, produces the best ROUGE-1 and ROUGE-2 results as compared with the other 6 models.
-However, it obtains approximately the same level of readability as the source text in our test set (Table \ref{data_description}) , which indicates that selecting the gold sentences will only result in a summary that is as difficult to read as the original abstract.
-In contrast, the other extractive model based on BERT achieves good readability scores while performs worst in terms of the ROUGE scores.
+The oracle extractive method, as an upper bound for the extractive approach, produces the best ROUGE-1 and ROUGE-2 scores.
+However, it obtains approximately the same level of readability as the source text in our test set (Table \ref{data_description}) , which indicates that selecting the reference sentences will only result in a summary that is as difficult to read as the original abstract.
+In contrast, the BERT-based extractive model achieves better readability scores while performing worst in terms of ROUGE scores.
 This demonstrates that, in practice, training the model to extract the correct content from the original abstract might be difficult, even though the model learns to extract shorter and easier sentences.

-Among the 5 abstractive models, the pointer-generator model performs significantly worse in both ROUGE and readability scores, emphasizing the importance of pre-training for our task.
-Models based on BART achieve surprisingly good scores in terms of both summarization and readability, which suggests contemporary NLP models have the potential to solve our proposed task and to help the general public access professional medical information.
-Additionally, the BART model pre-trained on CNN/DM and PubMed abstracts sequentially achieves the best performance as evaluated by ROUGE, and the BART model pre-trained only on PubMed abstracts obtained the lowest readability scores.
-These two models demonstrate the usefulness of either adding task-relevant labeled data or domain-specific unlabeled data.
-However, our strategies for adding such data is quite straightforward and we don't have the resource and time to do hyperparameter search for the relatively expensive pre-training.
+Among the 5 abstractive models, the pointer-generator model performs significantly worse in both ROUGE and readability, emphasizing the importance of pre-training for our task.
+BART-based models achieve surprisingly good performance in terms of both summarization and readability, suggesting contemporary NLP models have the potential to perform the task, and to help the general public access professional medical information.
+Additionally, BART pre-trained on CNN/DM and PubMed abstracts achieves the best performance in ROUGE, and BART pre-trained only on PubMed abstracts obtained the lowest readability.
+This demonstrates the usefulness of either adding task-relevant labeled data or domain-specific unlabeled data.
+However, our strategies for adding such data are quite straightforward, and we lacked resources to do hyperparameter search for the relatively expensive pre-training procedure.
 Therefore, we only see marginal improvement compared with the BART model.
-Future work can find more relevant data and develop better pre-training strategies to improve the performance.
+We will aggregate more relevant data, and develop better pre-training strategies to improve the performance in future work.